mcwayrm/mcwayrm.github.io/_pages/about.md

 Short Bio
 ----
 micro and dev economist.
 Work at UM ISR and PSC with Dean Yang.
 Undergraduate at SLU and masters at USF.
 Current research project.
-Link to recent work. pictures of me in the field.
+Link to recent work. pictures of me in the field. reserach interests.

 Work Timeline
 ----